Get in Touch with Us!

 - Pacifier (As a High 5 designated hospital, we do not provide pacifiers) Pacifiers can be purchased at the gift shop.

 - Receiving blanket.

-- A car seat inspected by a car seat technician (required).
+- A car seat inspected by a car seat technician (recommended).
 Please bring the certificate of completion to us in advance or at the time of delivery.

 What Should I Leave at Home:

 We recommend you leave the following items at home for safekeeping: